reevald/craftivity-data/README.md

 # Craftivity-Data
-This project focuses on providing data for creativity applications.
+This project focuses on providing data for Craftivity applications.
 The data provided is in the form of a Trashnet dataset, ML Model for garbage detection, and craft data based on the type of Garbage.

 For now, using CNN and DNN the accuracy test is ~ 80% (70/15/15 train / val / test split).
 The model is deployed into tflite with two types of float and quant (optimization).